Ira Nadel: Life and career

 Nadel was born on July 22, 1943, in Rahway, New Jersey, the son of Isaac David and Francis (Sofman) Nadel.
 He received a BA in 1965 and an MA in 1967 from Rutgers University, New Jersey, and a PhD in English in 1970 from Cornell University.
 He joined the University of British Columbia as an assistant professor, was promoted to associate professor in 1977, and then to professor of English in 1985.
 He was chair of the Department of English graduate program from 1992 to 1995.
 As of 2004, he was a coeditor of the David Mamet Review, an advisory board member of The Journal of Modern Literature and Joyce Studies Annual, and an editorial board member of English Literature in Transition and Autobiographical/Biographical Studies.
 He is known in British Columbia as a long-serving book critic for CBC Radio's afternoon show.

 Personal life and views

-Nadel's first marriage on June 5, 1966, ended when his wife died on February 23, 1975.
+Nadel's first marriage on June 5, 1966, ended when his wife Susan Matties Nadel died on February 23, 1975.
 He has two children from his second marriage, on July 4, 1976, to Josephine Margolis, a lawyer.
 He has protested the use of the Olympic torch as a legacy from the Nazis.
 Nadel considers the torch relay a fabrication by the Nazis in 1936 in Germany, and not associated with the ancient Olympics.